imageworks/OpenColorIO-Configs/aces_1.0.0/README.md

 	- ACES 1.0 to 0.7 emulation

 - Description: Colorspaces and transforms emulating the look of the ACES 0.1, 0.2 and 0.7 release.
+	- Should be applied to data in the ACES2065-1 colorspace.
 	- Should be used before an ACES Output Transform

 - Technical information: Transforms generated based on the [ACES CTL Transforms](https://github.com/ampas/aces-dev/tree/v1.0/transforms/ctl)